RednibCoding/UniversalKeySender/README.md

 dotnet publish -c Release -r win-x64 --self-contained true -p:PublishSingleFile=true -p:PublishTrimmed=true
 ```

+This will generate a self-contained executable that you can run on any Windows x64 machine without needing to install additional dependencies.

 ## How to Use

 #### 1. Clone the repository or download the latest release.